 Economic Factor Outlook Investing Impact U.S. GDP Growth We expect GDP of near 2.5% in 2019.
 Absence of a recession would likely support equity markets.
 Consumer Spending Fiscal stimulus, a strong labor market, and stock gains may help.
 Supports consumer cyclicals, but potential growth in business spending may be more important.
 Business Spending Tax reform and deregulation are supportive; watching trade policy.
 Industrials would be most likely to benefit; upside for technology but some policy risks.
 Housing Lower rates, growing inventory are helping, but still a sellers' market.
 May not offer opportunities until the next cycle.
 ECONOMY Import/Export Service sector exports strong; uncertainty around trade.
 May support technology and business services; some uncertainty for multinationals.
-LUUINUIVII Labor Market Unemployment near multidecade low; wage gains support consumer spending.
+LOUIVOIVII Labor Market Unemployment near multidecade low; wage gains support consumer spending.
 Wages may start to pressure profit margins; Fed watching closely but not at worrisome levels.
 Inflation Still well contained despite modest wage, input cost pressures.
 Interest rates likely to rise further, but only gradually.
 Business Cycle Some late cycle signs but economy not overheating.
 Equity markets may have room to run, but volatility may continue.
-Dollar Upward trend has moderated.
-May no longer be a headwind for international equities.
-Global GDP Growth Modest slowing likely in 2019.
+Dollar Upward trend has continued.
+Trend may flatten, but for now still a headwind for international equities.
+Global GDP Growth Slowing likely in 2019.
 Trade uncertainty remains a risk.
 May contribute to equity volatility with added potential risk for global multinationals.
-Fiscal Tax reform and deregulation supporting growth.
+POLICY Fiscal Tax reform and deregulation supporting growth.
 May provide an economic lift, but trade, policy uncertainty limiting some of the impact.
-POLICY Monetary Fed on pause.
+Monetary Fed on pause.
 May see a hike in the second half of the year.
 Monetary tightening less of a risk as long as inflation stays contained.
 Government Fiscal stimulus likely outweighs tariff impact.
 Policy uncertainty may be delaying capital spending decisions.
 RISKS Financial Political environment may lead to looser credit standards and accelerate deregulation.
-Short term positive; longer term may enable economic and market excesses to build. mene Geopolitical & Other China, trade, Brexit remain in focus.
+Short term positive; longer term may enable economic and market excesses to build. Шоко Geopolitical & Other China, trade, Brexit remain in focus.
 May contribute to higher stock volatility.
 OVERSEAS Developed Overseas Anti-Eurozone populism, Brexit uncertainty, slower growth are concerns.
 Potential diversification benefits, but returns may lag U.S. Emerging Markets (EM) Trade risk remains; there are pockets of stress, but EM growth outlook overall still looks good.
 Low valuations and strong growth offer EM upside potential once trade situation is resolved.
-FINANCIAL Corporate Profits We estimate 6-7% S&P 500 earnings growth in 2019.
+FINANCIAL CONDITIONS Corporate Profits We estimate mid-single-digit S&P 500 earnings growth in 2019.
 Upside potential versus current expectations may support markets.
-CONDITIONS Main Street Policy uncertainty impacting sentiment, but may be starting to rebound.
-Supports cyclical sector performance.
+Main Street Policy uncertainty impacting sentiment, but may be starting to rebound.
+Continued economic expansion could support additional bull market gains.